-I have issues.
-Namely, I suffer from ingrown hairs and hyperpigmentation (from said ingrown hairs) on my legs.
-As you can imagine, I’m always on the lookout for a product that’ll help.
+I have ingrown hairs and dark spots on my legs.
+So I’m always on the lookout for new products to try.

-Read onto the rest of the review to find out the pros and cons of the product.
+Read onto the rest of the review to find out how I really feel about Gold Bond Rough and Bumpy.

 Applying this product onto my skin was interesting.